balobna1/Project-1/README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+- Description of the Topology: The purpose of this topooglogy is to monitor the DVWA.
+Load balancing helps to monitor traffic.
+This in turn increases the secuirty by limititng traffic into the network.
+This is very helpful in decreasing DDoS attacks.
+Adding an ELK server to the system allows adds another layer of security because it provides the team with a tool to monitor the system and its traffic.

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_